MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-export-permission-sets.md

 # Exporting Permission Sets

 Permission sets that exist in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] can be exported and packaged for your extension directly from the client, instead of defining XML by hand.
+These permission sets are also known as *tenant* permissions.
+Permissions that can be created by using AL objects are called *system* permissions.
+For more information, see [Entitlements and Permission Sets Overview](devenv-entitlements-and-permissionsets-overview.md).

 ## To export permission sets from [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)]